Jengamon/RMMZ-Plugin-Monorepo/plugins/TestPlugin1/README.md

 Make sure that there is a file called `src/index.ts`, as that is the main file that will be built.

-Remember to go into `package.json` and change where for each plugin:
+Remember to go into `package.json` and change for each plugin:
+- "name" - the internal code name for the plugin
-- "main" - which tells Rollup where to put the final plugin
+- "main" - tells Rollup where to put the final plugin
 - "access_name" - set to be able to access exports.
 Must be a JS-valid identifier.